Wiamfrikal05/wiamfrikal/README.md

 ---

 ## 🔥 About Me
-I'm a passionate software developer who builds responsive, accessible, and user-focused web applications.
-I love solving problems and learning new technologies to grow as a developer.
+I’m a full-stack developer who enjoys building efficient, user-friendly digital experiences.
+I’m passionate about clean code, problem-solving, and turning ideas into real applications.
+I focus on learning continuously and improving my craft with every project I work on.

 🌍 Based in Morocco — dedicated to building great digital experiences.